earthobservations/wetterdienst/docs/contribution/services.rst

         """Class to get the values for a request""" pass

-`ScalarRequestCore` has one abstract method that has to be implemented: the `_all` which manages to get a listing of stations for the requested datasets/parameters.
+`TimeseriesRequest` has one abstract method that has to be implemented: the `_all` which manages to get a listing of stations for the requested datasets/parameters.
 The listing includes:
 - station_id
 - from_date